 Man-made chemicals such as CFCs break down ozone, rendering it useless for screening deadly ultraviolet radiation and increasing the level of ultraviolet radiation striking the surface of the earth.

 Mercury is a naturally occurring element present throughout the environment.
-It becomes a toxic air pollutant when released into air, water and soil by human activity.
+It becomes a toxic air pollutant when released into the air, water, and soil by human activity.

 Reactive, inorganic mercury is emitted to the atmosphere primarily from coal-burning power plants and incinerators that combust mercury-containing wastes.